mattrauch/lanyon/_posts/2018-06-19-littles-law.md

 maxw = int(w0*25)
 ~~~

 After setting up our variables, we can initialize our arrays.
-We will want to draw three different lines in a single chart to model $\text{TH}$ in three different ways: best case (full bottleneck speed), worst case ($1/T_0$), and the practical worse case, which gives us a threshold that should generalize to reality where the line between good and bad is.
+We will want to draw three different lines in a single chart to model $$ \text{TH} $$ in three different ways: best case (full bottleneck speed), worst case $$ 1/T_0 $$, and the practical worse case, which gives us a threshold that should generalize to reality where the line between good and bad is.

 ~~~python
 # setup arrays for each line in the plot